 Every beer begins as a conversation.

 We explore our creativity the moment it strikes and bounce ideas back and forth until new beers are born.
-Gimmicks get thrown out quickly.
+Gimmicks get thrown out quickly (Unless they are Silly ones of course :).
 We’re our own worst critics.
-Brewing in small batches assures we’re intentional in everything we do.
-Never does a beer reach our tap room that hasn’t been obsessed over until we feel it is ready.
-The long nights are worth it when our labor of love produces a new fan favorite.
+We feel that brewing in small batches assures we’re intentional in everything we do.
+Never does a beer reach our tap room until we feel that it is ready.
+For us, brewing truly is a labor of love and when it produces a new fan favorite, our hearts are full.

 A labor of love.